 The below services accept referrals sent direct to site, not through CRS:

-The WA Health Central Referral Service (external site) commenced in 2014.
+The WA Health Central Referral Service commenced in 2014.
 As of this date, all non-immediate GP referrals to doctor-led outpatient clinics within the North Metropolitan Health Service hospital network should be sent to the Central Referral Service.
 Referrals sent direct to site will be returned to the referrer to ensure a consistent referral pathway unless otherwise directed.

 Referrals to CRS should be made by a doctor or nurse practitioner – do not give the referral to the patient to send to CRS.
-Referrals may be sent to CRS electronically (preferred), by fax, or by mail.

 Patients are welcome to bring a carer or family member with them to outpatient appointments.
 If there is a need to liaise directly with the patient’s carer or relatives for clinical reasons, please ensure this is listed on the referral and their details provided.